A NOTE FROM OUR WINEMAKERS

 THE FINER DETAILS

-The fruit was picked from early-February to mid-February and was destemmed and sorted.
-Part of this wine was fermented in open fermenters with hand plunging and part in closed fermenter with pumping over.
-It was matured for nine months, part in French oak barriques and part in tank on quality French oak barrel staves.
+The fruit was destemmed and sorted by hand, a labour-intensive process reserved for premium quality wines.
+The must was fermented in open tanks with hand plunging and the wine was matured for nine months, part in French oak barriques and part in tank on quality French oak barrel staves.